 No one wants to have to deal with damaged windows in their home.
 But, whether due to time, the elements, or even poor installation, damage can affect all types of windows.
 Window damage is common and can often be repaired with ease.
 However, other types of damage may merit a full window replacement.

 Keep reading to learn about the three most common types of window damage.
-For any help with window damage or window replacement, remember to consult your Denver window experts.
+For any help with window damage or window replacement, remember to consult your local Minneapolis window experts.

 Rotting windows are a dreaded issue for homeowners, as the rot will generally call for a full window replacement.
 Windows can start to rot when excess moisture sits on the window materials for a prolonged period.
 The moisture will start to break down the window materials and eventually lead to rotting.

 Window rot is often visible, making the issue easy to identify.
 But, if the rot isn’t visually evident, you may be able to tell by touching the window frame.
 If it’s soft to the touch, it has a rot issue.
 Discoloration is another telltale sign of rotting windows.

 Culprit #2: Shrinking or Expanding Window Frames

 When your home’s windows are exposed to particularly high or low temperatures, it can cause them to expand or contract.
 Specifically, window frames may contract when the weather is cold and expand when it’s warm out.
 Unfortunately, while the weather is entirely out of your control, this issue can lead to serious problems for your home’s windows.

 The expanding or contracting of your home’s windows will put significant strain on every part of the windows, including the glass.
 Over time, the warping of your window frames will cause the glass to warp as well.
 This pressure can cause irreversible damage to your windows.

 The best, most reliable way to avoid shrinking and expanding window frames is to invest in high-quality window installation services.